CMET-UGent/Sakarika-Kerckhof-et-al-2023/README.md

-# Sakarika-Kerckhof-et-al-2023
+# Sakarika-Kerckhof-et-al-2024
-Accompanying code to Sakarika, Kerckhof et al. 2023 - "Growth rate and limiting substrate define the nutritional composition and cell size of microbial biomass for food applications " (submitted).
+Accompanying code to Sakarika, Kerckhof et al. 2024 - "The nutritional composition and cell size of microbial biomass for food applications are defined by the growth conditions" (accepted, *Microbial Cell Factories*).

 Unless otherwise stated, most code is provided in the R language and most coherent scripts are grouped into [R markdown](https://rmarkdown.rstudio.com/)